Programme

 Empowering People, Enhancing Services – Lancashire's Gen AI Journey

-Lauren Mabb, Digital Development Manager, and Lucy Daly, Digital Development Anaylst, Derby City Council
+Lauren Mabb, Digital Development Manager, and Lucy Daly, Digital Development Analyst, Derby City Council

 Digital innovation Stage